rudi-c/rudi-c.github.io/readings.md

 **Silent Technical Privilege**.
 A great post about very implicit assumptions that are really easy to take granted, about the importance of something as simple as having letting people you try things. <a>http://www.slate.com/articles/technology/technology/2014/01/programmer_privilege_as_an_asian_male_computer_science_major_everyone_gave.html</a>

 **A Tale of Two Canadas**.
 How, even in a supposedly equalitarian country like Canada, there are a lot of differences in equality of opportunities. <a>https://www.theglobeandmail.com/news/national/a-tale-of-two-canadas-where-you-grow-up-affects-your-adult-income/article35444594/</a>

+**Blockchain Company's Smart Contracts Were Dumb**.
+By acclaimed financial writer Matt Levine, this article touches interesting subtle questions about the meaning of money and contracts.
+"Financial systems are supposed to work for humans.
+If the code rips off the humans, something has gone wrong." <a>https://www.bloomberg.com/view/articles/2016-06-17/blockchain-company-s-smart-contracts-were-dumb</a>

+**State of JS**.
+Comprehensive survey of web frontend trends, very good work by the authors. <a>https://stateofjs.com/</a>

+**Why do Game Developers Prefer Windows?**.
+An insider look into the history of the OpenGL vs DirectX battles, and how it was influenced by politics and the development of hardware. <a>https://softwareengineering.stackexchange.com/questions/60544/why-do-game-developers-prefer-windows</a>

+**Investigating the Potential for Miscommunication Using Emoji**.
+Having emoji's doesn't solve the potential for miscommunication of emotions over text. <a>https://grouplens.org/blog/investigating-the-potential-for-miscommunication-using-emoji/</a>

+**The Viridis Color Palette**.
+Sometimes, small low-level details like the number of color cones in the retina is crucial to making non-misleading data visualization. <a>https://cran.r-project.org/web/packages/viridis/vignettes/intro-to-viridis.html</a>

+**The Web We Have To Save**.
+A nostalgic look on the early days of the web.
+Modern web is rich and very powerful, but the old web also had some desirable properties. <a>https://medium.com/matter/the-web-we-have-to-save-2eb1fe15a426</a>

+**Boiling the Ocean, Incrementally - How Style Brought Rust and Servo to Firefox**.
+A discussion of the pragramtic decisions needed be made to achieve the monumental task of replacing a browser's rendering engine. <a>http://bholley.net/blog/2017/stylo.html</a>

+**Psychology v.s. the Graphics Pipeline**.
+How many cognitive psychology papers that involving timing might be wrong because of monitor refresh rates? <a>http://scattered-thoughts.net/blog/2017/12/11/psychology-vs-the-graphics-pipeline/</a>

 News/Magazines
 --------------